hpmicro/hpm_sdk/docs/en/sdk/samples/cherryusb/host/msc/README.md

 ## Board Setting

 - Connect a USB port on PC to the PWR DEBUG port on the development board with a USB Type-C cable
-- Connect a USB port on the development board USB0 to a USB flash disk with a USB Type-C convert Type-A cable
+- Connect a USB port on the development board USB0 to a USB flash disk (Filesystem format: FAT) with a USB Type-C convert Type-A cable

 ## Running the example